 Wesley Baldwin, Cellist

 Cellist Wesley Baldwin is a co-director of the Knoxville Suzuki Academy.
-Initially taught cello in the Suzuki method as a child, Dr. Baldwin has been an active as a cello teacher for more than three decades.
+Initially taught cello classes in the Suzuki method as a child, Dr. Baldwin has been active teaching his own cello classes for more than three decades.
 His Suzuki teacher training has been with Melissa Kraut.
 Wesley holds a BA, cum laude, from Yale College, a Master of Music degree (with honors) from the New England Conservatory, and a DMA in cello performance from the University of Maryland.